wakjoko/simple-user-app/README.md

 - [x] User Statistics
 - [x] API Endpoints
 - [ ] Bug Finding
+- [ ] Upgrade to AdonisJs V6

-See the [open issues](https://github.com/wakjoko/simple-user-app/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/wakjoko/simple-user-stats/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>